Wencl010/4211_Project1/README.md

 ```
 ------------------------------------------------
 Options:
-L - listen for messages in subscriptions
+W - Wait for messages from subscriptions
 S - subscribe to messages
+U - Unsubscribe from messages
+L - List subscriptions
 P - publish a message
 Q - quit
 ------------------------------------------------